-Project Location: Community Facilities District No. 21-1M (Mountain Vista) of the County of Riverside
+Project Location: Community Facilities District No. 21-2M (Sunset Crossing) of the County of Riverside

 Description of Project: On January 27, 2015, the Board of Supervisors revised Board Policy B-12 entitled "Land Secured Financing Districts" to include "Service and Maintenance CFDs" to fund the ongoing maintenance of landscape, storm water Best Management Practices (BMP), street lighting, or other similar improvements and set goals and policies concerning Community Facilities Districts (CFD).
-As approved by voters, a special tax is to be levied on each individual parcel located within the boundary of the CFD to fund the costs associated with services for lighting and maintenance services for streets. roads, parks, parkways, and open space.
+As approved by voters, a special tax is to be levied on each individual parcel located within the boundary of the CFD to fund the costs associated with services for lighting and maintenance services for streets, roads, parks, parkways, and open space.
 The special tax is levied according to a Rate and Method of Apportionment which is developed with respect to the specific features of the particular development within the District and which is approved by the eligible voters and later adopted by ordinance.
 The special tax levy is annually placed on the tax roll for each Assessor Parcel Number noted in the CFD Boundary Map.
-Watermarke Homes, LLC, is the Developer of Tract Map Nos.
-31687, 31687-1, and 31687-2 and petitioned that the Riverside County Office of Economic Development assist them in forming a CFD to cover the costs associated with the maintenance of public improvements within the district.
-The boundaries of CFD No. 21-1M (Mountain Vista) will encompass the entire Tract Map Nos.
-31687, 31687-1, 31687-2, which is projected to include 65 assessable singlefamily dwelling units.
-As approved by voters, a special tax is to be levied on each individual parcel located within the boundary of the CFD to fund the costs associated with (i) Maintenance, administration, and inspection of the stormwater facilities and BMPs including water quality basins, fossil filters, and any other NPDES/WQMP/BMP related devices as approved by the CFD.
-The maintenance may include, but is not limited to drainage systems, weed control and other abatements, repair/replacement, and inspection.
-Inspection is inclusive of scheduling, travel time, visual inspection process and procedures, GPS location recording, reporting by device, annual reporting, visual inspection for functionality, vegetated as designed, irrigation is complete and in working order, noting any of the following: any deficiencies, erosion, trash, silt, sediment, structural deficiencies.
-Maintenance is inclusive of repair or replacing any of the items noted as deficient or needing to be corrected too not be deficient.
-Administration is inclusive of quality assurance and control of inspection and maintenance, general contract administration, including phone calls and procurement of goods and services; (ii) street lighting maintenance, which includes energy charges, operation, maintenance, and administration of street lighting located within the designated boundaries of the Community Facilities District; and (iii) landscape improvements that may include, but are not limited to all landscaping material and facilities within the CFD.
-These improvements may include turf, ground cover, shrubs, trees, plants, irrigation and drainage systems, masonry walls or other fencing, ornamental lighting and graffiti abatement located within the boundaries of the CFD.
-On October 26, 2021, the Board of Supervisors adopted Resolution 2021-189, a resolution of intention, as the initial step for forming the CFD and declaring the Board's intention to levy a special tax to fund the of Intention to establish a CFD for Mountain Vista in order to authorize the levy of special taxes to fund, pay for, and finance authorized maintenance and service activities.
+Lennar Homes of California, Inc. is the Developer of Tracts 29326, 29327, 29327-1, 29328 and 31820 and petitioned the Riverside County Office of Economic Development to assist them in forming a CFD to cover the costs associated with the maintenance of public improvements within the district.
+The boundaries of CFD No. 21-2M (Sunset Crossing) will encompass the entire Tract Map No's.
+29326, 29327, 29327-1, 29328 and 31820, which is projected to include 209 assessable single-family dwelling units.
+As approved by voters, a special tax is to be levied on each individual parcel located within the boundary of the CFD to fund the costs associated with (i) Administration, inspection, and maintenance of all fossil filters, and related devices and structures as approved and accepted by the CFD.
+Administration includes, but is not limited to, quality control and assurance of inspections and maintenance, general contract management, scheduling of inspections and maintenance, and general oversight of all fossil filter operations.
+Inspection includes, but is not limited to, travel time, visual inspection process and procedures to ensure fossil filter functionality, Maintenance includes, but is not limited to, repair or replacement of any deficiencies noted during inspection; (ii) street lighting maintenance, which includes energy charges, operation, maintenance, and administration of street lighting located within the designated boundaries of the Community Facilities District; and (iii) Traffic signal maintenance including energy charges, operation, maintenance, and administrative costs of traffic signals located within the boundaries of the CFD.

+On January 25, 2022, the Board of Supervisors adopted Resolution 2022-028, a resolution of intention, as the initial step for forming the CFD and declaring the Board's intention to levy a special tax to fund the of Intention to establish a CFD for Sunset Crossing in order to authorize the levy of special taxes to fund, pay for, and finance authorized maintenance and service activities.